 When the Ballet Russe de Monte Carlo toured to San Francisco, Christensen invited dancer Alexandra Danilova and ballet master George Balanchine to dinner at his apartment.
 Both had danced in Nutcracker as children in Russia.
 “Balanchine described the Mariinsky production: how the big doors opened on the tree, the mime of Drosselmeyer, all the details,” recalls Christensen.
 "At one point, Danilova started dancing Clara’s variation, in her stocking feet and street dress.
 Balanchine put an end to that with his admonishment, ‘No, no, Alexandra, don't try to show him the actual steps.
 Let him create his own choreography.’
 We worked all night, and that is how I got my first Nutcracker.”

-SF Ballet’s 1944 premiere, with set design by artist Antonio Sotomayor and costumes by Russell Hartley, had a $1,000 budget.
+SF Ballet’s 1944 premiere included set designs by artist Antonio Sotomayor.
+Costume designer Russell Hartley was given only $1,000 to design and execute costumes, purchase materials, and pay his salary.
 Because of wartime rationing, company members stood in long lines to purchase costume fabric in the allocated 10-yard lengths.
 Five dollars bought all the necessary artificial flowers, feathers, and rhinestone necklaces from Goodwill.
 The company also purchased velvet stage curtains from what had been The Cort Theater in San Francisco (where ballerina Anna Pavlova had danced her last San Francisco seasons) and fashioned them into soldiers’ uniforms for Act 1.

 Gisella Caccialanza Christensen, the first American Sugar Plum Fairy, danced with SF Ballet while her husband, Lew Christensen, served in the army.
 “Onna White helped me make my costume, which was really awful,” she remembers.
 “We made our own tights then too.
 We had to sew our stockings onto little pants and, like old-style tights, they’d bag out and wouldn't bounce back and cling to your legs.
 You couldn’t practice plies or anything before a performance or else you’d be standing there with baggy knees when the curtain came up.
 The zipper on my costume split while I was dancing in the dress rehearsal of Nutcracker.
 I remember Willam saying to me, ‘Good luck, sis, and don't breathe!’”